White Bean Hummus (from Julia Child)

 I used canned Great Northern Beans for this recipe, but any small white beans will work.

-Other Julia Child Recipes I have loved:
+Other Julia Child Recipes I’ve loved:

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)